Skip to content

 John Isley Blair – One of the three key founders of Blair Academy.
 Source: Blair Academy

 John Blair also founded the prestigious Blair Academy in Blairstown.
-John I. Blair remained the School’s principal benefactor for a half-century, and his philanthropy facilitated Blair Academy’s early growth and even re-established the School when it would have otherwise foundered.
-Buildings including Insley Hall and Locke Hall were erected in the late 1800s, and Mr. Blair’s son, DeWitt Clinton Blair, funded campus expansion and improvements, including the construction of Clinton Hall, in the early 20th century.
+John I. Blair remained the School’s principal benefactor for a half-century, and his philanthropy facilitated the School’s early growth and even re-established it when it would have otherwise foundered.
+Buildings, including Insley Hall and Locke Hall, were erected in the late 1800s, and Mr. Blair’s son, DeWitt Clinton Blair, funded campus expansion and improvements, including the construction of Clinton Hall, in the early 20th century.

 To this day, Blair Academy is probably considered the premiere wrestling program in the United States.
 The team won 31 consecutive National Prep Titles (from 1981–2012) and